Dynamics of attractor transitions in Boolean networks under noise: Results

 \subsection{Stability of attractors under noise}

-In this section, we study the stability of attractors in Boolean networks by analyzing the system’s ability to return to the same attractor after a perturbation caused by local noise.
-In this sense, the diagonal elements $m_{\alpha \alpha}$ of the transition matrix represent the stability of attractor $\alpha$.
-To assess attractor stability at the network level, we compute the trace of the transition matrix, $\mathrm{Tr}(M)$.
+An important concept in Boolean networks is the stability of attractors, which refers to the system’s ability to return to the same attractor after a perturbation.
+The stability of an attractor $\alpha$ can be directly quantified by the diagonal element $m_{\alpha \alpha}$ of the transition matrix.
+To evaluate stability at the network level, we compute the trace of the transition matrix, $\mathrm{Tr}(M)$.
 A larger trace indicates that attractors in Boolean networks are more stable to noise.
-As a baseline for comparison, we consider global randomization in which the system's state is reset entirely at random.
-In this null model, the trace of the transition matrix equals one by definition, as it results from the normalization of basin sizes.
-We therefore use $\mathrm{Tr}(M) = 1$ as a reference point, and evaluate the stability of Boolean networks by measuring their trace values.
+For local noise, the trace can be computed from the transition matrix constructed by explicitly evaluating the effects of all local perturbations.
+For the global randomization in which the system's state is reset entirely at random, each term $m_{\alpha \alpha}$ becomes $b_{\alpha}/N$ where $b_\alpha$ is the basin size.
+Thus, the trace of the transition matrix equals one by definition, as it results from the normalization of basin sizes.
+Thus, we obtain $\mathrm{Tr}(M) = 1$ for the global noise.

-Our results in Fig.~\ref{fig2}(a) show that the trace $\mathrm{Tr}(M)$ is consistently greater than unity across various values of the connectivity $k$ and sensitivity $s$, on random regular networks with $N=20$.
-These observations suggest that Boolean networks have an intrinsic resilience to local perturbations that is higher than expected from basin size.
-While basin size captures the probability of reaching an attractor under global randomization, it is insufficient to account for how the system tends to remain within the same attractor under local noise.
-Our findings suggest the importance of assessing stability through dynamical measures, $\mathrm{Tr}(M)$, which more directly reflect the system's resilience to noise.
+We compare the stability of attractors for local and global noise in Fig.~\ref{fig2}(a).
+The trace $\mathrm{Tr}(M)$ for local noise is consistently greater than unity across various values of the connectivity $k$ and sensitivity $s$, on random regular networks with $N=20$.
+These observations suggest that Boolean networks have an intrinsic resilience to local perturbations, a feature that has been recognized since the pioneering work in Boolean networks \cite{kauffman1969}.
+Our findings also suggest the importance of assessing stability through $\mathrm{Tr}(M)$, which directly reflect the system's resilience to noise.